elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/functions.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> A function should do exactly what is suggested by its name, no more.
-Two independent actions usually deserve two functions, even if they are usually called together (in that case we can make a 3rd function that calls those two).
+  <div><strong>Interview Response:</strong> A function should only do what its name implies.
+Even if they generally get referred to as one function, two separate actions usually warrant two functions (in that case, we can make a 3rd function that calls those two).
 </div>
   </div>
 </details>